Belfast Telegraph - 9 December, 1907.

 RICHARD J. BELL

-BROWN -- December 8, at her residence, Kilcross, Agnes [-?-], much beloved wife of Henry Brow, aged 28 years.
+BROWN -- December 8, at her residence, Kilcross, Agnes Jane, much beloved wife of Henry Brown, aged 28 years.
 Her remains will be removed from above address to-morrow (Tuesday) morning at ten o'clock, for interment in Carnavey.
 Friends will please accept this (the only) intimation.
 HENRY BROWN

 FORBES -- December 7, at 298 Albertbridge Road, Neal Forbes, Head-Constable R.I.C.
 The remains of my beloved husband will be removed from above address to-morrow (Tuesday) morning, at eleven o'clock, for interment in the family burying-ground, Ballymoney, train arriving there at 2.20pm.
 MARY FORBES